Symbian9/azpainter/README.md

    **Note:** (X11R 7.5 or later when you want to recognize pen pressure)
 - Unix-like OS (BSD-based, Linux-based, macOS, etc.)

-**Important Note:** MS Windows is not officially supported **BUT** you could try compile & run AzPainter using Cygwin/X or Xming tools.
-More details on buiding on Windows found on the dedicated [wiki-page](https://github.com/Symbian9/azpainter/wiki/Packaging-status#windows).
+**Important Note:** MS Windows is not officially supported **BUT** you could try to compile & run AzPainter using Cygwin/X or Xming tools.
+More details on building on Windows found on the dedicated [wiki-page](https://github.com/Symbian9/azpainter/wiki/Packaging-status#windows).

 ## Installation